George Bedborough: Early life and education

 George Bedborough Higgs (Note: Bedborough's father, a clergyman, is said to have detested his son's advocacy of free love; Arthur Calder-Marshall speculated that Bedborough abandoned his surname to avoid embarrassing his father.) was born in St Giles, London, on 10 January 1868.
 His father, Edward Squance Higgs, was a retired Church of England preacher and his mother was a poet.
 He was educated at Dulwich College and began work at the age of 16, founding the Workhouse Aid Society with W. T. Stead.
 Bedborough later attended university.

-In 1887, Bedborough was present at Bloody Sunday, in Trafalgar Square.
-He later wrote for a number of publications including the Sunday Chronicle, Shafts (a feminist magazine), University Magazine, the Newcastle Weekly Chronicle, and South London Mail.
-Bedborough was a close friend and collaborator of Henry S. Salt, Bertram Dobell and Ernest Bell.
+In 1887, Bedborough was present at Bloody Sunday in Trafalgar Square.
+He later wrote for publications including the Sunday Chronicle, Shafts, University Magazine, the Newcastle Weekly Chronicle, and the South London Mail.
+He was a friend and collaborator of Henry S. Salt, Bertram Dobell, and Ernest Bell.

 From 1891 to 1892, Bedborough was a member of the National Society of Lanternists.
-He also occasionally worked as a lantern operator and gave lectures.
+He also worked occasionally as a lantern operator and lecturer.

 On 18 April 1892, he married Louisa Fisher (Note: Bedborough's wife went by the name Louie.) at St George's Church, Jesmond, Northumberland.
-His marriage was for the sake of his family and he had an open relationship with his wife.
+Judy Greenway states that the marriage was undertaken for the sake of his family and that he had an open relationship with his wife.

-Bedborough was a member of the Legitimation League and edited its journal The Adult: A Journal for the Advancement of freedom in Sexual Relationships, between 1897 and 1898.
+Bedborough was a member of the Legitimation League and edited its journal The Adult: A Journal for the Advancement of freedom in Sexual Relationships between 1897 and 1898.
 The League advocated for the legitimation of illegitimate children and free love.
-His wife was the treasurer of the League.
+His wife was the League's treasurer.